The Schwarz Mobility/Brace Assistance Dogs

 Some handlers utilize assistance devices in addition to their Service Dog, such as crutches, walkers, braces, canes, lifts, wheelchairs or scooters.
 The function of the Schwarz Mobility/brace dog depends on the needs of the handler and the handler’s disability.

 Schwarz Brace and Mobility Support Dogs Are Specialized Service Animals

 All dogs that are partnered with a person with a disability, and that also posses specialized training that directly reduces or mitigates the effect of that person’s disability on their quality of life or ability to function like someone without a disability, are legally defined as “Service Animals.”

 That definition includes Brace and Mobility Support Dogs, and many of the common tasks brace or mobility dogs perform (like assisting a handler to walk or pulling a wheelchair) are directly mentioned in the Americans With Disabilities Act briefing that details the legal rights of Service Dog teams, as well as in the “Frequently Asked Questions About Service Animals and the ADA” document provided by the Department of Justice.

-Under U.S. federal law, Service Animals and their handler (who must, without exception, have a physical, developmental, psychiatric or other disability as defined under United States law), possess certain rights, one of which is the right to access goods and services, including transportation and lodging, without discrimination.
+Under U.S.. federal law, Service Animals and their handler (who must, without exception, have a physical, developmental, psychiatric or other disability as defined under United States law), posses certain rights, one of which is the right to access goods and services, including transportation and lodging, without discrimination.